 Congress has appropriated funds to reimburse eligible health care providers for healthcare expenses incurred and/or loss in revenue due to COVID-19.
 The Health Resources and Services Administration of the U.S. Department of Health and Human Services ("HHS") is administering the distribution of the payments which are funded through the Coronavirus Aid, Relief and Economic Security ("CARES") Act.
-The CARES Act provided the Hospital with financial relief under several programs including reimbursement for patient care provided to the uninsured (which was recorded in net patient service revenue during the years ended December 31, 2022 and 2021), the Provider Relief Fund and advances of Medicare payments from the Centers for Medicare and Medicaid Services.
+The CARES Act provided the Hospital with financial relief under several programs including reimbursement for patient care provided to the uninsured, the Provider Relief Fund and advances of Medicare payments from the Centers for Medicare and Medicaid Services.

 Provider Relief Funds are intended to reimburse eligible healthcare providers for expenses attributable to COVID-19 and lost revenues.
-The Hospital recognized \$8,710 and \$6,280 of funds received under the Provider Relief Fund as operating revenues, based on information contained in laws and regulations and information issued by HHS, for the years ended December 31, 2022 and 2021.
-HHS can and does retrospectively adjust grant distribution formulas and may adjust funding already received which may impact the amount the Hospital has recorded for the years ended December 31, 2022 and 2021 in future financial statement periods.
+The Hospital recognized \$8,710 of funds received under the Provider Relief Fund as operating revenues, based on information contained in laws and regulations and information issued by HHS, for the year ended December 31, 2022.
+The Hospital did not receive any new funding in 2023.
+HHS can and does retrospectively adjust grant distribution formulas and may adjust funding already received which may impact the amount the Hospital has recorded for the year ended 2022 in future financial statement periods.

 In April 2020, the Hospital received \$341,166 in Medicare advances.
-The recoupment period for the Hospital's Medicare advances commenced one year after receipt of the advances (April 2021) and occur via offsets to Medicare payments.
-The offset commenced at 25% of Medicare payments for the first eleven months of the recoupment period, and then increased to 50% of Medicare payments for the next six months (starting March 2022).
-The Hospital has presented its total Medicare advances within current and noncurrent liabilities on the consolidated balance sheet as of December 31, 2022 and 2021, based on the timing of the expected residual recoupments through year 2023.
+The recoupment period for the Hospital's Medicare advances commenced one year after receipt of the advances (April 2021) via offsets to Medicare payments.
+All advances were fully repaid by March 31, 2023.

-During 2022, the Hospital applied for and received approval for the reimbursement of qualifying expense under FEMA.
-For the year ended December 31, 2022, the Hospital recognized \$42,212 of FEMA funds within operating revenue in the consolidated statement of operations.
-FEMA can and does retrospectively adjust grant distribution formulas and may adjust funding already received which may impact the amount the Hospital has recorded for the year ended December 31, 2022 in future financial statement periods.
+During 2023 and 2022, the Hospital applied for and received approval from FEMA for the reimbursement of qualifying capital and non-capital COVID-19 related expenses.
+The Hospital recognized \$29,424 and \$42,212 within operating revenue in the consolidated statements of operations for the years ended December 31, 2023 and 2022, respectively.
+In addition, the Hospital recognized \$22,520 within government grants used for capital purposes in the consolidated statement of operations for the year ended December 31, 2023.
+FEMA can and does retrospectively adjust grant distribution formulas and may adjust funding already received which may impact the amount the Hospital has recorded for the years ended December 31, 2023 and 2022 in future financial statement periods.